1/ Christopher Allison / U.S. Army // Wikimedia Commons

 UPDATE: After Prime Minister Saulius Skvernelis failed to qualify for round two of the presidential election, he announced he will resign on July 12.
 "The failure to get into the second round is an assessment of me as a politician," he told reporters.

 10/ Robert Viñas // Wikimedia Commons

-The election in the Philippines is significant because of its large, growing population.
+The general election in the Philippines is significant because of its large, growing population.
 It is the 12th most populated country in the world, with nearly 105 million people.
 Of those, there are more than 61 million eligible and registered to vote.
 This election, which will allow Filipinos to choose half of the country's Senate (12 seats), along with 300 seats in the House of Representatives, and thousands more local posts, has been a contentious one with President Rodrigo Duterte's deadly anti-drug campaign being the focus.

 12/ Ikars // Shutterstock